ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/cloud_network_objects.md

 # Cloud Networks

-{{ site.data.product.title }} enables configuration and administration for the
+{{ site.data.product.title_short }} enables configuration and administration for the
 software-defined networking component of Red Hat OpenStack Platform.
 The virtual network infrastructure enables connectivity between instances and the physical external network.